TreeCityWes/GDXenStats/README.md

-# GDXen Stats Python Script
+# XenGarbageDump Stats Python Script

-This repository contains the codebase for the interface of XenGarbageDump.
+This repository from TreeCityWes.eth contains the codebase for the interface of XenGarbageDump.
+See treecitytrading.us for more info.

 ![Banner](path-to-your-banner-image)